 To accomplish this mission, the station has a newly constructed central building, which contains two state-of-the-art laboratories, a lecture/seminar room and a small exhibit and reception area for visitors.

-The grounds surrounding the station include an herb garden and 300 acres of fields, forests, ponds and streams that are used for ecological research by faculty and students in formal course work and independent study projects.
-In addition to academic offerings, the field station provides public programs in nature education for groups and individuals, school aged to adult.
+The grounds surrounding the station include an herb garden and 300 acres of fields, forests, ponds and streams that are used for ecological research by faculty and students in formal course work and independent study projects throughout the year.
+Several student research projects are profiled in our Science in Action feature.
+In addition to academic offerings in Anthropology, Biology, Chemistry, Earth Science, Physics, English, Education, Art and Communication Studies, the field station provides public programs in nature education for groups and individuals, school aged to adult.
 Four nature trails, open to the public, provide opportunities for hiking, snowshoeing and cross-country skiing.
 The Orange trail, about two miles in length, is the only trail open for bicycling.
 The trails pass through fields and woods in several stages of succession.
 Trail maps are available online and at the field station building.

 SUNY Oswego, Bldg. #23